bcooper436/PoliticsLive/README.md

 - Allow user to turn on and off event notifications from the AppSettings Activity (Default behaivor = ON)
 - Migrate all SQL data onto a hosted solution (TRY FIREBASE)
 - Using Firebase, reimplement existing social features including User Profile, Vote Counts for each candidate, Ballot, Login, SignUp, Logout, etc.

+BUGS:
+- If the user exits the app during initialization, and then reopens app, then everthing basically breaks.